klauswiese/Planet/README.md

 ### 4.1.1 Planet Scope Tropical Normalized Analysis Biannual Archive

-As in rigth now (November 23, 2020), there are 7 composites:
+As in rigth now (December 22, 2020), there are 10 composites:
+- Second semester of 2015
+- First semester of 2016
+- Second semester of 2016
 - First semester of 2017
 - Second semester of 2017
 - First semester of 2018